cbs-software/smarteru-php-client/README.md

-# PHP SmarterU LMS API CLient
+# PHP SmarterU LMS API Client

 An API Client for the [SmarterU LMS API](https://support.smarteru.com/docs/api).
 This project is not affiliated with Neovation.

 ## Requirements

-* PHP 7.4 or greater
+* PHP 8.0 or greater
 * PHP SimpleXML extension enabled

 ## Third-Party Dependencies